 Typically, the entire process takes about 6 weeks.
 For more about how the timeline works please click here.

 What about people who don’t have computer access or are just not comfortable with computers?

 We provide a PDF file of the survey, with the online link, that can be used to create print copies that members can complete and return to the church where a trusted person can go online and input their data.
 For information on best practices for paper surveys please click here.

 What if we are not comfortable entering the paper assessments for our congregation?

-That is no problem!
+Entering the assessments as a church ensures that we can get reports done faster.
+However, in the rare instance you need help we can do the data entry on our end.
+Please let our office know you will be needing data entry at the end of the process.
 Once you have received all of the paper assessments you can mail them all at one time to us at Holy Cow!
 Consulting, P.O.
 Box 304, Westerville, Ohio 43086.
-The cost of having us enter the assessments is $35 per hour.
+The cost of having us enter the assessments is $100 per hour, with a minimum cost of one hour.
 We can usually enter approximately 8 assessments per hour.
-Please note, we will need 5 business days after receipt to enter your paper assessments so please allow time for that when scheduling your interpretation date.
+Please note, we will need 8-10 business days after receipt to enter your paper assessments so please allow time for that when scheduling your interpretation date.

 Can we add questions to the CAT?

 Absolutely.
 You can add up to five of its own questions at no additional fee.